 In regards to your muscle pump, train with this in mind: you ultimately are the leader of your direction and destination in your weight training.

-Take the time to enjoy, take delight in and have fun with your workouts and every great pump you achieve, is your body's way of rewarding you for your efforts.
-DWT. wishes you the best with your muscle pump and I hope some of the content here was helpful.
+Take the time to enjoy and have fun with your workouts and every great pump you achieve is a benefit, and your body's way of rewarding you for your efforts.
+I wish you the best with your muscle pump and hope the article was helpful.